TOP

 Sarah Mortensen

-Sarah Mortensen became the associate editor of Vancouver Family Magazine in 2020.
+Sarah Mortensen has been a contributing writer at Vancouver Family Magazine since 2018.
 Sarah grew up in Utah but has lived in the Pacific Northwest region since 2006.
 She graduated from Brigham Young University-Idaho with a focus in English and Marriage and Family Studies.

 Though a transplant to Washington, Sarah can’t imagine living anywhere else.
 She especially enjoys, hiking and swimming in the region’s many beautiful trails and lakes with her husband, son and daughter- depending on the season.